bitscheme/mgdb-migrator/README.md

 ## Versioning

-Migration versions are strings specified using semver _major.minor.patch_ syntax (e.g. '1.2.3') and follow the precedence rules concerning order.
-They must be exact versions as ranges are not allowed.
-See [semver](https://www.npmjs.com/package/semver) for more information.

-Migration version 0.0.0 is reserved by `migrator` for initial state to indicate no migrations have been applied.
+Migration versions use sequential integers.
+Version 0 is reserved by `migrator` for initial state to indicate no migrations have been applied.

 ## Flow